Kong/docs.konghq.com/app/konnect/dedicated-cloud-gateways.md

 When you configure your Dedicated Cloud Gateway, you can choose one of two configuration modes to create your data plane nodes:

-* **Autopilot:** In Autopilot mode, you configure how many requests per second you expect the instance to recieve, then Kong pre-warms and autoscales the data plane nodes in the cluster for you.
+* **Autopilot:** In Autopilot mode, you configure how many requests per second you expect the instance to receive, then Kong pre-warms and autoscales the data plane nodes in the cluster for you.
 * **Custom:** In Custom mode, you specify the instance size and type (for example, dev, production, or large production) as well as the number of nodes per cluster.

 Because data plane nodes in Autopilot configuration mode automatically scale, you **cannot** manually increase or decrease nodes.
 You can only manually increase or decrease data plane nodes when the Dedicated Cloud Gateway is configured in the Custom mode.